alexandergolob/alexander-golob/src/pages/blog/music-movement-and-merry-making-public-art-with-elisa-hamilton.md

 ![b](/assets/elisa-parents-2.jpg "elisa parents")

-_The artist holds the mic up for her parents as part of "Sound Lab."
+_The artist holds the mic up for her parents as part of "Sound Lab," 2017.
 Photo by Leo March._

 **How has being biracial, having these artist parents, and being exposed to this \[art] - being like almost an outsider, as you described before, in a handful of ways - impacted how you were thinking about your art experience, maybe your shift away from theater?
 What were the next steps?**